Angelinis/angelinis/README.md

 <h2 align="center">👋 Hey there!</h2>

 <p align="center">
 I am Angelo a <strong>full-stack developer</strong> and a postgraduate student.
+I manage spanish, english and portuguese languages.
+I like to learn new technologies.
+Lately I have been learning to use and develop with Meta Quest 2.
  Happy to connect with you.
 </p>

 <div align="center">